peegar/peg-solitaire-solver/README.md

 # peg-solitaire-solver
-This program is a Peg Solitaire solver written in the Racket language
+This program is a Peg Solitaire solver written in the Racket language.